guibou/tweagSeminary20June018/PITCHME.md

 ![](output/images-6.png.png)

-(One week of rendering on a 2010 high end workstation)
+(One day of rendering on a 2010 high end workstation)

 ---